edictlab/SimpleFSM/README.markdown

 ### Injected methods and variables

-When `SimpleFSM` module is included into the Ruby class the following class, methods and variables are injected into the destination class.
+When `SimpleFSM` module is included into a Ruby class the following class, methods and variables are injected into it (into the destination class).
 They are necessary for a proper functioning of this DSL.

 #### Class and instance methods